FAQS

 The Simple Challenge

-From 6PM on Friday 13th to 6AM Sunday morning on 15th, you have a maximum of 36 hours to make and submit your entry.
 Films can be up to 4 mins, but better to aim for 3 mins.
 When it comes to film length, short and sharp beats long and flabby.
 The Audience and Judges will approve.

-WHEN DOES STINKWATER24!
+WHEN DOES STINKWATER25!
 TAKE PLACE?

 WHO CAN ENTER?